December 13, 2019

 Limb abnormalities may include large soft hands with double-jointed thick fingers that taper toward the tips, an unusual prominent transverse crease (hypothenar) and a shortened big toe.
 In males, the skin is loose and may stretch easily.
 Many bone abnormalities may also occur such as thickening of facial bones, shortening of the long bones, and pointed or sunken breast bone.
 Abnormal front-to-back and side-to-side curvature of the spine may also be present (kyphosis and scoliosis) and progresses with age.
 Affected individuals usually have short stature.
 A smaller than average head size (microcephaly) and dental abnormalities are common.
 Hearing loss is sometimes associated with Coffin-Lowry syndrome.
 In rare cases, vision loss may occur.
 Heart problems may be present and can be life threatening.

-Affected males may have severe to profound mental retardation.
-Intelligence in affected females ranges from normal to profound mental retardation.
+Affected males may have severe to profound intellectual disability.
+Intelligence in affected females ranges from normal to profound intellectual disability.
 Severely affected children may have no speech development.

-Some affected individuals experience episodes of brief collapse without loss of conciousness (drop attacks) that occur following an unexpected noise or emotional event.
+Some affected individuals experience episodes of brief collapse without loss of consciousness (drop attacks) that occur following an unexpected noise or emotional event.

-Coffin-Lowry syndrome is caused by changes (mutations) in the RSK2 and RPS6KA3 gene on the X chromosome and has been mapped to Xp22.2-p22.1.
-Some individuals with Coffin-Lowry syndrome do not have a detectable mutation in the RSK2 gene.
+Coffin-Lowry syndrome is caused by changes (mutations) in the RPS6KA3 gene on the X chromosome.
+Some individuals with Coffin-Lowry syndrome do not have a detectable mutation in the RPS6KA3 gene.

-Coffin-Lowry syndrome is inherited as an X-linked dominant genetic trait.
+Coffin-Lowry syndrome is inherited in an X-linked dominant pattern.
 About 70-80% of those affected have no family history of the condition.
-Males with an RSK2 gene mutation will be affected with Coffin-Lowry syndrome and females with an RSK2 gene mutation have a high risk for developmental delay and mild physical symptoms of the disease.
+Males with a RPS6KA3 gene mutation will be affected with Coffin-Lowry syndrome and females with a RPS6KA32 gene mutation have a high risk for developmental delay and mild physical symptoms of the disease.

 Coffin-Lowry syndrome affects as many males as females.
 However, symptoms may be more severe in males.